Lemon Pear Tart

 - 1/2 cup almonds, finely chopped and toasted

 - 1/2 cup plus 1 1/2 Tablespoons sugar

 - Grated zest of 1 lemon

 - 2 large, firm, ripe Anjou or other pear, peeled, cored and thinly sliced

 - 1/2 cup Stonewall Kitchen Lemon Pear Marmalade, melted

-- 12 blanched whole almonds, toasted and coarse chopped
+- 12 blanched whole almonds, toasted and coarsely chopped

-- Preheat oven to 375 degree F. Place unbaked crust into a 9-inch tart pan with a removable bottom.
+- Preheat oven to 375 degrees F. Place unbaked crust into a 9-inch tart pan with a removable bottom.

 - Combine 1/2 cup finely chopped and toasted almonds, flour, 1/2 cup of sugar, cinnamon, lemon zest and butter in a food processor and process just until mixed and crumbly.
 Do not over process.
 Pat mixture into pie crust.

 - Place pear slices in an overlapping pattern over almond mixture.
-Sprinkle remaining 1 1/2 tablespoons of sugar on slices and bake in the middle of the oven until crust is golden and almond mixture begins to bubble, 30 to 35 minutes.
+Sprinkle remaining 1 1/2 Tablespoons of sugar on slices and bake in the middle of the oven until crust is golden and almond mixture begins to bubble, 30-35 minutes.
 Remove from oven.

 - Carefully brush with Lemon Pear Marmalade.
 Sprinkle remaining almonds over tart.

 - Let the tart stand for about 10 minutes, then cut into slices and serve.
 Tart may also be served at room temperature.